tayahd/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+For this project, I constructed a small honeynet within Azure and collected log data from diverse sources into a Log Analytics workspace.
+This workspace is subsequently utilized by Microsoft Sentinel to construct attack maps, activate alerts, and generate incidents.
+I conducted security metric assessments within the vulnerable environment for a duration of 24 hours, implemented security measures to fortify the environment, and conducted another 24-hour metric assessment.
+The metrics will be based on:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)